tomzx/blog.tomrochette.com-content/agi/structuring-an-agi-research/Structuring an AGI research.md

+---
-# Structuring an AGI research
+title: Structuring an AGI research
+created: 2015-09-05
+taxonomy:
+  category: [artificial general intelligence]
+  status: in progress
+---

 ## Learned in this study